eqdw/tonality/README.md

 ----

-However, if you were transcribing a piece written for a single guitar, you may instead elect to write the song as a single voice melody, and use harmony blocks for each chord individually:
+However, if you were transcribing a piece written for a single guitar, you may instead elect to write the song as a single voice melody, and use polyphony blocks for each chord individually:

 ```
 { Radical Dreamers: Unstealable Jewel (Fourth Bar) }